MarcinKa-dev/SFMLSimpleEngine/Readme.md

 ## Usage
 - **Adding Entities:**

-    - Extend the Entity class or create new classes implementing IEntity for game objects.
+    - Create new classes implementing Entity for game objects and also include components.

-- **Loading Textures:**
+- **Loading Textures and sounds:**

-    - Use the TextureManager to load and manage textures.
+    - Use the ResourceManager to load and manage textures.
+    - Use the AudioManager to load and manage Sounds.

 - **Handling Input:**